google/WebFundamentals/src/site/tools/test/cloud.markdown

 See these dotfiles for an example.

 A quick note BrowserStack is officially used by the jQuery team for testing their builds whilst Sauce Labs sponsor the Selenium testing project.

-Pro-tip: for those more interested in running their unit tests across browsers/devices, you’ll need a test runner that can run your test suite on these platforms.
-Some options for this include Testacular, Yeti and Thrill.

 {% include modules/nextarticle.liquid %}